-^{}The serial number can be found on the data plate for the 4,5,6,8 and 12 Series stoves on the rear lower left corner of the stove, this plate can be swivelled and viewed from the front.
-The Double Sided 10 Series stove can be found under the stove on the left viewed from the air control in the middle and also can be swivelled to reveal the serial number.
+\The serial number can be found on the data plate which is located on the rear lower left corner of the stove, this plate can be swivelled and viewed from the front.
+The Double Sided 8 Series stove data plate can be found under the stove on the left viewed from the air control in the middle and also can be swivelled to reveal the serial number.